chrrrisw/trove-js/README.md

 console.log(article.heading);
 ```

 you would, more than likely, see 'undefined' at the console.
-For this reason, the API provides a second parameter for a function to be called when the request completes:
+For this reason, the API provides a parameter for a function to be called when the request completes:

 ```javascript
 var article = new Trove.NewspaperArticle({